syedtaqi95/morphiOS/README.md

 Knock, Knock, Neo.
 ```

-MorphiOS is a lightweight 32-bit operating system written in C++ for the i386 (x86) architecture.
+MorphiOS is a lightweight 32-bit operating system written in C++ for the i386 (x86) architecture, which I am developing to teach myself how operating systems work.
+Feel free to use the code from this repo.

 Currently supported features:
- - Kernel (interfaced with the GRUB bootloader)
+ - Kernel (interfaced with GRUB bootloader)
- - Hardware communication (I/O ports)
  - Global Descriptor table (GDT)
  - Interrupts and interrupt handlers
- - Drivers for VGA graphics, keyboard and mouse
+ - Drivers for graphics, keyboard and mouse
+ - Text mode and Graphics mode (using VGA video cards)

+Planned features:
+ - Multi-threading / concurrency
+ - Dynamic memory management (heap allocation)
+ - Networking
+ - Hard drive support
+ - System calls / POSIX

 Used the following learning resources:
 - https://wiki.osdev.org/